Sign3labs/sdk-integration-guide/README.md

          implementation 'com.sign3.intelligence:intelligence-playstore:<latest_version>'
      }
      ```
-   - For the most recent latest version, see the [Changelog](https://github.com/ashishgupta6/Sign3SDK-Integration-Guide?tab=readme-ov-file#changelog)
+   - For the most recent latest version, connect with Sign3.
 2. **After adding the dependency, sync your project with Gradle files to ensure the library is properly integrated.**

 <br>